Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/current-sdk-versions.md

 {% hint style="warning" %}
 ## Migrate to Swift

-If you are currently using our Objective-C \(ACP-prefix libraries\), please see our [Migrating to Swift](../migrate-to-swift.md) guide for next steps.
+If you are currently using our Objective-C \(ACP-prefix libraries\), please see the [Migrating to Swift](../migrate-to-swift.md) guide for next steps.
 {% endhint %}

 ## Android